Cancer survival rate: What it means for your prognosis

 Overall survival rates don't specify whether cancer survivors are still undergoing treatment at five years or if they've become cancer-free (achieved remission).
 Other types of survival rates that give more specific information include:

 - Disease-free survival rate.
 This is the number of people with cancer who achieve remission.
 That means they no longer have signs of cancer in their bodies.

 Cancer survival rates often use a five-year survival rate.
-But that doesn't mean that cancer can't recur beyond five years.
-Cancer can recur many years after successful treatment.
+That doesn't mean cancer can't recur beyond five years.
+Certain cancers can recur many years after first being found and treated.
+For some cancers, if it has not recurred by five years after initial diagnosis, the chance of a later recurrence is very small.
 Discuss your risk of a cancer recurrence with your doctor.

 How are cancer survival rates used?

 You and your doctor might use survival statistics to:

 Apr.
 15, 2014

 - Understand your prognosis.
 The experience of other people in your same situation can give you and your doctor an idea of your prognosis — the chance your cancer will be cured.
 Other factors include age and general health.
 Your doctor uses these factors to help you understand the seriousness of your condition.

 Develop a treatment plan.
 Statistics can also show how people with your same cancer type and stage respond to treatment.
 You can use this information, along with your goals for treatment, to weigh the pros and cons of each treatment option.